simongowing1/the-art-collector-game/README.md

 ![Ad Reinhardt](https://user-images.githubusercontent.com/76006710/111678536-b1e77880-8820-11eb-9776-9203c9a6a08f.jpeg)

 In continuation of these references, I respectfully borrowed from the design of the New Yorker web page when divising the colouration and styling of the app.
+The iconic masthead should be recognisable to most.

 ![400071](https://user-images.githubusercontent.com/76006710/112841261-9130e580-90a0-11eb-822e-0e645fb6c856.png)